programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 ```

 If your system has more memory, you can try increasing the memory
-allocated to your Java virtual machine.
+allocated to your *Java virtual machine*.
 To do so, you need to edit the
 code in the `mallet` file found in the `bin` subdirectory of your
 `MALLET` folder.
 Using Komodo Edit, (See [Mac][],
 [Windows,][Mac][Linux][Mac] for installation instructions), open the